jake-knerr/chess/README.md

 > What about selector performance?

 Do not concern yourself with selector performance.
 The runtime difference between optimized and unoptimized CSS is nearly always inconsequential.

+> Where are the utility rules?

+Utility rules would make it that rules would need to be ordered, which CHESS proscribes.
+Instead of utilities, use theming rules.

 ### Comparison To BEM